icon-project/documentation/score/writing-score.md

 transaction hash: 0x41bf7b9ada89eb938ee4e36fce02ec86b3e68c1ceefd61decfe1e3dcc7df43a5
 ```

-Getting the transaction hash itself in the response of sending transaction does not mean the success of the transaction.
+Getting the transaction hash itself in the response of sending transaction does not mean the successful execution of the transaction.
 You need to check the actual result of the transaction by calling `icx_getTransactionResult` JSON RPC API.
 With T-Bears, you can use `txresult` command.